ionic-team/ionic-site/docs/v2/api/components/modal/Modal/index.md

 <p>The Modal is a content pane that can go over the user&#39;s current page.
 Usually used for making a choice or editing an item.
-A modal can be opened similar to how NavController#push works, where it is passed a Page component, along with optional Page params, and options for presenting the modal.</p>
+A modal can be opened similar to how <a href='/docs/v2/api/components/nav/NavController/#push'>NavController.push</a>  works, where it is passed a Page component, along with optional Page params, and options for presenting the modal.</p>

 <!-- @usage tag -->